AlyssaR/StudyNetwork/README.md

 --------------------
 | Testing for users|
 --------------------
 ~This is from your vagrant.
-(If you have not, clone the StudyNetwork dev repo) and install lamp
+(If you have not, clone the StudyNetwork dev repo) and install lamp<br />
-1. Pull from git, you should be pulling from origin dev
+1. Pull from git, you should be pulling from origin dev<br />
-2. Go into your mysql root and create a database called 'StudyNetwork'
+2. Go into your mysql root and create a database called 'StudyNetwork'<br />
-3. Log out and go to /var/www/StudyNetwork/database
+3. Log out and go to /var/www/StudyNetwork/database<br />
-4. From here type:
+4. From here type:<br />
-	mysql -u root -p StudyNetwork < studyNetBackup.sql
+	mysql -u root -p StudyNetwork < studyNetBackup.sql<br />
-	--- you will be prompted to give a password, it's just your mysql root password
+	--- you will be prompted to give a password, it's just your mysql root password<br />
-5. Log back into mysql root from the topmost directory
+5. Log back into mysql root from the topmost directory<br />
-6. Type:
+6. Type:<br />
-	create user 'web'@'localhost' identified by 'wearegeniuses';
+	create user 'web'@'localhost' identified by 'wearegeniuses';<br />
-	grant all privileges on StudyNetwork.* to web@localhost with grant option;
+	grant all privileges on StudyNetwork.* to web@localhost with grant option;<br />
-7. *optional* log into mysql -u web -p just to make sure it works
+7. *optional* log into mysql -u web -p just to make sure it works<br />
-8. go back to the StudyNetwork/database directory and type: mysql -u web -pwearegeniuses StudyNetwork < populateScript.sql
+8. go back to the StudyNetwork/database directory and type:<br />
+	mysql -u web -pwearegeniuses StudyNetwork < populateScript.sql<br />
-9. In your browser:
+9. In your browser:<br />
-	192.168.10.10/StudyNetwork/bin/test.php
+	192.168.10.10/StudyNetwork/bin/test.php<br />